samarh/samarh.github.io/_pages/dm.md

 **Course Project**

 Please head over to this [link](https://docs.google.com/forms/d/e/1FAIpQLSeLyZeD35IL9hMAEBJVYQvfgbMPmn6_sakWmafYrHbMA_cmaA/viewform) to submit your project proposal.
-The submission deadline is 11:59 PM on Tuesday, the 4th of October, 2016.
+The submission deadline is 11:59 PM on Wednesday, the 5th of October, 2016.